PartyDAO/party-protocol/docs/crowdfund.md

 - `uint16 splitBps`: What percentage (in basis points) of the final total voting power `splitRecipient` receives.
 - `address initialContributor`: If ETH is attached during deployment, it will be interpreted as a contribution.
 This is who gets credit for that contribution.
 - `address initialDelegate`: If there is an initial contribution, this is who they will initially delegate their voting power to when the crowdfund transitions to governance.
-- `IGateKeeper gateKeeper`: The gatekeeper contract to use (if non-null) to restrict who can contribute to this crowdfund.
+- `IGateKeeper gateKeeper`: The gatekeeper contract to use (if non-null) to restrict who can contribute to (and sometimes buy/bid in) this crowdfund.
 - `bytes12 gateKeeperId`: The gate ID within the gateKeeper contract to use.
 - `FixedGovernanceOpts governanceOpts`: Fixed [governance options](https://github.com/PartyDAO/partybidV2/blob/main/docs/governance.md#governance-options) that the governance Party will be created with if the crowdfund succeeds.
 Aside from the party `hosts`, only the hash of this field is stored on-chain at creation.
 It must be provided in full again in order for the party to win.